Frequently Asked Questions

 - CD30 immunohistochemistry

-- Cell block cytology evaluation and labelled to "rule out BIA-ALCL."
+- 2. Cell block cytology and flow cytometry evaluation and labelled to "rule out BIA-ALCL."

-CD30 testing is critical to direct pathologists and help establish a diagnosis prior to any surgical intervention.
+CD30 testing is critical to direct pathologists and efforts should be made to establish a diagnosis prior to any surgical intervention.

 Q: How is BIA-ALCL diagnosed?

-A: Diagnosis should be made by fluid aspiration in a clinic or by interventional radiology prior to any surgical intervention.
-Diagnosis requires large anaplastic cells on cytology, CD30+ immunohistochemistry, and an expanded single T-cell clone on flow cytometry.
-Mammograms are not useful in diagnosing BIA-ALCL.
-In confirmed cases, PET/CT scans are performed to help stage the disease, evaluate for associated capsule masses (20-40 percent of cases), lymph node metastasis (5-15 percent) or organ metastasis (1-3 percent).
-Confirmation of diagnosis allows for oncologist consultation and oncology workup prior to surgical intervention.
+A: Diagnosis should be made by fluid sampling (aspiration) in a clinic or by interventional radiology prior to any surgical intervention.
+Diagnosis requires very specific findings: large anaplastic cells on cytology, CD30+ immunohistochemistry, and clonal expansion on flow cytometry.
+Mammography is not useful in diagnosing BIA-ALCL.
+In confirmed cases, PET and CT scanning is performed to help stage the disease, evaluate for associated capsule masses, lymph node metastasis or organ metastasis.
+Once the diagnosis is confirmed, oncologic consultation should be obtained prior to any surgical intervention.

 Q: Where can I find more information on BIA-ALCL?